jlindsey/do/README.md

 get this to work, you need to do a [partial configuration][1] of the workspace, providing the `access_key` and `secret_key` variables on the command line.

+## Tailscale Tailnet Keys

+In order to automatically join the Tailnet, each of the instances is passed a single-use, pre-authorized key requested by Terraform.
+Therefore, whenever an instance needs to be recreated, the associated Tailnet key must be tainted manually.
+I wish there was a way to link these two resources together such that it would do this automatically, but I haven't been able to find one.

 [1]: https://developer.hashicorp.com/terraform/language/settings/backends/configuration#partial-configuration